jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (4)

 ### 124 Publication of reports of proceedings
-Sections 11B to 11D of the Family Courts Act 1980 apply to the publication of a report of any proceedings under this Part— (a) in a Family Court:
+Sections 11B to 11D of the Family Court Act 1980 apply to the publication of a report of any proceedings under this Part— (a) in the Family Court:
   (b) in any other court, in which case references in those sections to the Family Court or court must be read as references to that other court.

 ### 125 Intervention in proceedings